chaypaterson/raycaster/README.md

 raycaster
 =========

-This program is a simple test program that will eventually be used to make animations using volumetric raycasting to visualise scientific data.
+This program is a simple test program that can be used to make animations using volumetric raycasting to visualise scientific data.

 ## Building